Marriage and finances…it doesn’t always come naturally. Even for us money geeks! Financial discussion tips and rules we learned the last 8 years.

 Do either of you enjoy couponing, or have a knack for finding discounts?
 Put that person in charge of the majority of shopping.
 Just remember to more or less equally distribute the workload.

-How to Avoid Money issues in Marriage, Tip #5: Adjust as Needed
+Tip #5: Adjust as Needed

 Realize that what looks good on paper may not work out in reality.